1. Introduction

 • The extended ASCII character for angstroms (Å) was incorrectly specified in the help/lvdt.* files.
 It was replaced with the word.

-Miscellaneous wording and typographic corrections were made.
+3. Miscellaneous wording and typographic corrections were made to the 10.2 documents

 3.2. drudg changes